open-rpc/spec/README.md

 The Data types MUST be in the set defined by the [JSON Schema Specification 7](https://json-schema.org/latest/json-schema-core.html)

 ### Rich Text Formatting
-Throughout the specification `description` fields are noted as supporting CommonMark markdown formatting.
+Throughout the specification `description` fields are noted as supporting Github markdown formatting.
-Where OpenRPC tooling renders rich text it MUST support, at a minimum, markdown syntax as described by [CommonMark 0.27](http://spec.commonmark.org/0.27/).
-Tooling MAY choose to ignore some CommonMark features to address security concerns.
+Where OpenRPC tooling renders rich text it MUST support, at a minimum, markdown syntax as described by [GitHub Flavored Markdown](https://github.github.com/gfm/).
+Tooling MAY choose to ignore some GitHub Flavored Markdown features to address security concerns.

 ### OpenRPC Schema Object
 This is the root document object of the [OpenRPC document](#openrpcDocument).